ivadomed/canproco/nnunet/README.md

 ~~~

 > **Note**
-> The test ratio is 0.2 for 20%.
+> The test ratio is 0.2 for 20% (train ratio is therefore 80%).
 For M0 images, the time point is ses-M0.

 To mutliply PSIR images by -1 before training and convert the data to the nnUNet format :